Bond set for Lamar County teacher charged with statutory rape

 LAMAR COUNTY, Miss.
 (WHLT) — A Lamar County School District Speech-Language Pathologist who was charged with statutory rape appeared in front of a Lamar County Justice Court judge Tuesday morning.

 Jenny Christine Hipp, 38, bond was set at $150,000.
-The judge ordered that she must also go through mental evaluation for the charge.
+The judge order that she must also go through mental evaluation for the charge.

 Hipp was arrested Sunday afternoon after Lamar County deputies found out she was in Jones County.
 According to Lamar County Sheriff Danny Rigel, they issued a warrant to Jones County and then deputies arrested Hipp.